Exclusive: Paulie Malignaggi gives honest assessment of Italy debut

 Former two-weight world champion Paulie Malignaggi has informed WBN that he is ready to return to action following an eight-round victory over Laszlo Fazekas in September.

-‘The Magic Man’ had originally spoken to WBN from Marbella during preparations for what was the Italian’s debut in his home country, citing a good performance in the fight as a factor for moving his career forward.
+‘The Magic Man’ had initially spoken to WBN from Marbella during preparations for what was the Italian’s debut in his home country, citing a good performance in the fight as a factor for moving his career forward.

-“I thought it was a good idea at the time, but then going through a four-week miniature training camp and trying to drop all that weight all at once, you realise that was tough.
+“I thought it was a good idea at the time, but then going through a four-week miniature training camp and trying to drop all that weight all at once, you realize that was tough.

 “Especially when I got back to the States as I had a lot of commentating to do.
-I did the Berto fight and the Kameda-McDonnell rematch, so I couldn’t just train and I had to lose weight on the road.
+I did the Berto fight and the Kameda-McDonnell rematch, so I couldn’t just train, and I had to lose weight on the road.

 “I didn’t get the best of training camps for the fight.
 The only real training I got was the final week.
 I left on the 17th for Marbella and stayed there until the 23rd.
 That was the only time in that whole training process that I had a daily routine of training.

-“I had to keep thinking that the opponent I had was not on my level and I’d probably beat him anyway, so then I could see how I felt about getting in shape for other fights.”
+“I had to keep thinking that the opponent I had was not on my level, and I’d probably beat him anyway, so then I could see how I felt about getting in shape for other fights.”

 On the actual contest, which took place at the Teatro Principe in Milan, Malignaggi recalled: “So we had the fight, and I don’t look very good in my eyes.
-My timing was a bit off, but I was able to get eight rounds out of it and I kind of approached it as a sparring session.
+My timing was a bit off, but I was able to get eight rounds out of it, and I kind of approached it as a sparring session.
 I wasn’t sharp, but I kind of beat the kid mentally and put a certain amount of pressure on behind the jab.

 “I just put it on cruise control and won an easy decision, but a sloppy decision.
-I was a bit disappointed in myself as I wanted to put on a better show for the fans, but the media in Italy really let me have it and told me they expected better.
+But I was a bit disappointed in myself as I wanted to put on a better show for the fans, but the media in Italy let me have it and told me they expected better.
 I don’t blame them for expecting better either.

-“It’s just something I had to do so I could tick my bucket list, you know and I got it out of the way as far as that was concerned, which will now lead to another fight,” he added.
+“It’s just something I had to do so I could tick my bucket list, you know, and I got it out of the way as far as that was concerned, which will now lead to another fight,” he added.